ALS: Epidemiology

 People of all races and ethnic backgrounds may be affected by ALS, but it is more common in whites than in Africans, Asians, or Hispanics.
-In the United States in 2015, the prevalence of ALS in whites was 5.4 people per 100,000, while the prevalence in blacks was 2.3 people per 100,000.
-The Midwest had the highest prevalence of the four US Census regions, with 5.5 people per 100,000, followed by the Northeast (5.1), the South (4.7), and the West (4.4).
+In the United States in 2015, the prevalence of ALS in whites was 5.4 people per 100,000, while the prevalence in African Americans was 2.3 people per 100,000.
+The Midwest had the highest prevalence of the four U.S. Census regions, with 5.5 people per 100,000, followed by the Northeast (5.1), the South (4.7), and the West (4.4).
 The Midwest and Northeast likely had a higher prevalence of ALS because they have a higher proportion of whites than the South and West.
 Ethnically mixed populations may be at a lower risk of developing ALS; a study in Cuba found that people of mixed ancestry were less likely to die from ALS than whites or blacks.
 There are also differences in the genetics of ALS between different ethnic groups; the most common ALS gene in Europe is C9orf72, followed by SOD1, TARDBP, and FUS, while the most common ALS gene in Asia is SOD1, followed by FUS, C9orf72, and TARDBP.

 ALS can affect people at any age, but the peak incidence is between 50 and 75 years and decreases dramatically after 80 years.
 The reason for the decreased incidence in the elderly is unclear.
 One thought is that people who survive into their 80s may not be genetically susceptible to developing ALS; alternatively, ALS in the elderly might go undiagnosed because of comorbidities (other diseases they have), difficulty seeing a neurologist, or dying quickly from an aggressive form of ALS.
 In the United States in 2015, the lowest prevalence was in the 18–39 age group, while the highest prevalence was in the 70–79 age group.
 Sporadic ALS usually starts around the ages of 58 to 63 years, while genetic ALS starts earlier, usually around 47 to 52 years.
 The number of ALS cases worldwide is projected to increase from 222,801 in 2015 to 376,674 in 2040, an increase of 69%.
 This will largely be due to the aging of the world's population, especially in developing countries.